Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 # Spies, Stubs, and Mocks

-As a project grows, so do the interdependencies in the project.
+As a project grows so do the interdependencies in the project.
 A function under test can have dependencies from various external entities.
 This may include other functions, network requests, database connections, or built-in connections.
 Spies, Stubs, and Mocks are ways of dealing with such external dependencies.
-You can read more on what you can do with spies/stubs/mocks [here](https://jestjs.io/docs/en/mock-function-api)
+You can read more on what you can do with spies/stubs/mocks [here](https://jestjs.io/docs/en/mock-function-api).

 ## Spy

-A spy is a watcher on a function which tracks various properties of the function being spied on.
+A spy is a watcher on a function that tracks various properties of the function being spied on.
 This can return information such as whether a function was invoked, how many times it was invoked, and what argument it was invoked with.
 A spy on a function is created using the syntax `const spy = jest.spyOn(object, 'methodName');`

 *Note:* The function being spied on actually executes.